f0ggee/Kaban/Architecture.md

-## This file contains explaintion about some secure elements of my app
+## This file contains the explanation about some secure elements of my app